MrThearMan/drf-pipeline-views/docs/misc.md

 ## Translation

-The HTTP method mixins use a `@translate` decorator to enable translations based on what the client is asking for.
+The pipeline use a `translate` context manager to enable translations based on what the client is asking for.
 Use the `LANGUAGES` setting in django to define supported languages.
 Used language is determined from 1. a `lang` query parameter, or 2. `request.LANGUAGE_CODE` fetched from Accept-Language header
 (requires [LocaleMiddleware](https://docs.djangoproject.com/en/3.1/ref/middleware/#django.middleware.locale.LocaleMiddleware)).